 Net assets without donor restrictions are available for use at the discretion of the Board of Directors (the Board) and/or management for general operating purposes.
-In addition, the Board has designated various amounts within net assets without donor restrictions into reserves in accordance with the guidelines of the United Way and other not-for-profit watchdog agencies.
+In addition, the Board has designated various amounts within net assets without donor restrictions into reserves in accordance with the guidelines of other not-for-profit watchdog agencies.
 The following reserves have been established: